Our People

 Day 5

-Visit Rabida Island, one of the most colourful and volcanically varied islands in the archipelago and a great snorkelling site.
-The island is a birdwatcher’s delight with some of the rarest species found here.
-Afterwards, stop at Bartolome, home to Galapagos penguins and sea lions.
-Hike the 600-metre trail to Bartolome’s summit and be rewarded with spectacular views of Santiago Island and Sullivan Bay.
+Located off Santiago Island, visit Rabida Island, a colourful and volcanically varied island with wonderful snorkelling and some of the archipelagos rarest bird species.
+Stop at Bartolome, home to Galapagos penguins and sea lions and hike the 600-metre trail to Bartolome’s summit for spectacular views of Santiago Island and Sullivan Bay.

 Day 6

 In the morning, visit Sullivan Bay on Santiago Island.
 Walk across a recent lava flow that was only formed in the late 19th century.
-In the afternoon, visit Dragon Hill on Santa Cruz Island.
+Later, explore Dragon Hill on Santa Cruz Island.
 One of the lengthier Galapagos walking trails will lead you along a beach and up a trail to the lagoon lookout where bright flamingos, pintail ducks and land iguanas can be spotted.

 Day 7